What are Laboratory Grown or LAB Diamonds ?

-HPHT Method for Growing Synthetic Diamonds
+HPHT Method for Growing Laboratory Grown Diamonds

 The High Pressure High Temperature (HPHT) method to produce synthetic diamonds uses large presses that can weigh several hundred tons and enormous heat to reproduce the conditions that created natural diamonds.
 Diamond growth occurs when a form of carbon, graphite, is subjected to this high heat and diamond stabilising pressures in the presence of a metal for a certain period of time.
 The metal acts as a solvent for the graphite, and also acts as a catalyst to enable crystal growth.